ArmanBehnam/CXGNN/README.md

 # CXGNN
-A GNN causal explainer by building a causal structure and the corresponding neural causal model for a graph.
+A GNN causal explainer based on a graph's causal structure and it's corresponding neural causal model.
 It outperforms the existing GNN explainers in exactly finding the ground-truth explanations.

 ## Background
 As machine learning models take over real world tasks, there is an increasing requirement for being able to interpret why the model predicts what it does.